-8.1 It is essential that your instructions for maintaining or abandoning a matter are complete and clear.
-When we receive your instructions to abandon a matter, we will instruct any overseas associate used of the same.
+8.1.
+It is essential that your instructions for maintaining or abandoning a matter are complete and clear.
+When we receive your instructions to abandon a matter, we will instruct any overseas associate used.
 At that time, we and the overseas associate will be entitled to charge you for any unbilled work in relation to the matter.
 Any work carried out on a matter before abandonment instructions can be actioned will constitute unbilled work and may be billed as outlined in clause 2 above.

-8.2 If we do not receive your instructions or a requested payment in time in relation to any matter for which action need to be taken, we will not take any such action and you agree that we will not be liable to you or any third party for any claim, action or loss which may arise as a result.
+8.2.
+If we do not receive your instructions or a requested payment in time in relation to any matter for which action needs to be taken, we will not take any such action and you agree that we will not be liable to you or any third party for any claim, action or loss which may arise as a result.

 a.
 We may communicate with you electronically.
 Electronically transmitted information cannot be guaranteed to be secure or error free.
 Critical instructions from you to us should be confirmed by other means of communication.